Simulation

 else:

-# Sizes of the sub-Jacobians
+# Compute sizes of the split regions

-if j < na:
+if offsets[k] <= j < offsets[k] + size:

-col_idx = (loc - ilo) * na + j
+(loc - ilo) * size + (j - offsets[k])

 else:

-row_idx = block_offset + (i - ilo) * nc
+row_idx = offset + (i - ilo) * size

 return jac

-evolve(t_diff, split=False, split_loc=None, method='RK45', rtol=0.001, atol=1e-06, max_step=np.inf)
+evolve(t_diff, split=False, split_locs=None, method='RK45', rtol=0.001, atol=1e-06, max_step=np.inf, bounds=None)

 Evolve the system in time using an ODE solver for a given time step.